olibolly/exercise_2/README.txt

-I# exercise_2
+# exercise_2
 # olivier zimmer July 2016

+# Pre-requisite:
+#Storm running on amazon EC2
+#Postgres running on the same instance

+#Packages required:
+#psycopg2, tweepy, streamparse, python 2.7, virtualenv

 # How to run the application

-# Need to create a database and a table in postgres

 #1.
+Need to create a database and a table in postgres

-From root linux sheel
+#From root linux shell

 psql --username=postgres
 CREATE USER w205 WITH PASSWORD 'postgres';